 6. Cataplana de Marisco

 The word cataplana has two meanings in Portuguese.
 Used to describe clam-shaped copper frying pans, the word also describes dishes prepared in the metal vessel.

 Originally created in the Algarve, Cataplana de Marisco is the most decadent cataplana and the one to order.
 This dish combines local ingredients like onions, tomatoes, peppers, olive oil and white wine and adds a melange of seafood including mussels, shrimp and clams.

-Some chefs add arroz and chouriço to Cataplana de Marisco, elevating the seafood stew to a seafood feast.
+Some chefs add arroz and chouriço to Cataplana de Marisco, elevating the Portuguese seafood dish to a seafood feast.
 Don’t turn down this option if you see it on a Portuguese menu.

 7. Caldo Verde